signalfx/signalfx-agent/docs/monitors/df.md

 # df

-This monitor reports metrics about free disk space.
+This monitor reports metrics about free disk space on mounted devices.

 ```yaml
 monitors: